-Your attitude towards work has completely changed to being pessimistic and you’re probably not enjoying your job at all.
-This may manifest as feeling totally overwhelmed if you function well under pressure, or it could show itself as extreme fatigue and inability to get through the workday.
+Your attitude towards work has completely changed to being pessimistic, and you’re probably not enjoying your job at all.
+This may manifest as feeling totally overwhelmed if you function well under pressure, or it could manifest as extreme fatigue and inability to get through the workday.

 5. Habitual Burnout

 This is the most severe stage.
 If your burnout is negatively affecting your health, career, and the other people in your life, and you feel unable to recover, this requires immediate support.

 Usually, medical assistance is required because many people with habitual burnout either end up collapsing or have severe mental or physical health problems as a result.

 How to Recover and Love Your Job